hpc-unibe-ch/pocket-ubelix2/README.md

 ### Recommended order of Puppet runs

-First setup the puppetmaster using `setup_puppetmaster.sh` adnn follow the other setup tasks requested at the end of the script, e.g. eyaml keys palcement, bitbucket key placement, g10k run.
+First setup the puppetmaster using `setup_puppetmaster.sh` and follow the other setup tasks requested at the end of the script, e.g. eyaml keys palcement, bitbucket key placement, g10k run.

 Then run Puppet **agents** on the hosts.
 These should be run in the following order to have a proper UBELIX setup